Kartikgarg74/aios/usage.md

 *   **IDE Integration Server (Port 8004)**: Facilitates integration with Integrated Development Environments, likely for code analysis, project management, or development workflows.
 *   **GitHub Actions Server (Port 8005)**: Interacts with GitHub, enabling automation of tasks, repository management, or CI/CD pipeline integration.
 *   **Voice/UI Server (Port 8006)**: Manages voice-based interactions and user interface elements, potentially for voice commands, text-to-speech, or speech-to-text functionalities.
+*   **Marketplace Server (Port 8007)**: Manages the installation, verification, and updating of various components and tools within the AIOS ecosystem.
 *   **Orchestrator (Port 9000)**: The central component that coordinates and manages interactions between all other MCP servers.
 *   **Frontend (Port 3000)**: A React-based web application that provides a user interface to interact with the various backend services.